DeepikaVenkatesann/String-Splitting-with-Any-Delimiter/README.md

 ### Function Signature

 python

     def customsplit(inputstring, delimiters):

-    Splits the inputstring into fields using the specified delimiters.
+    -Splits the inputstring into fields using the specified delimiters.

     Parameters:
     - inputstring (str): The input string to be split.